Spokane ends gun sales by police

-SPOKANE — The City Council passed an ordinance Monday prohibiting police from selling confiscated firearms.
-An Associated Press investigation had found that some guns sold by law enforcement were used in new crimes.
+SPOKANE — The City Council passed an ordinance Monday prohibiting police from selling confiscated firearms after an Associated Press investigation found that some guns sold by law enforcement were used in new crimes.

-“Disposing of long guns and assault rifles is a sensible approach,” Councilwoman Candace Mumm told The Associated Press in an email after the 6-1 vote on Monday night.
+“Disposing of long guns and assault rifles is a sensible approach,” Councilwoman Candace Mumm told The Associated Press in an email after the 6-1 vote.
 “Instead of spending time recycling weapons, our police staff can get back to the primary mission of solving crimes and protecting the public.”

 The AP investigation found the Spokane Police Department had sold 336 firearms since 2010.
 Long guns that police confiscated were sold through an auction house in Post Falls, Idaho, spokesman Officer John O’Brien said.
 Forfeited handguns were destroyed.

-The Spokane City Council is the second political entity to order a ban on law enforcement gun sales.
+The Spokane City Council is the second political entity to ban law enforcement gun sales.

 Most Read Local Stories